shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 const connection = new Connection(cluster, "confirmed");
 ```

-We have create `programAccount` and `adminAddress` variables to store the program id and admin address for the program.
+We have created `programAccount` and `adminAddress` variables to store the program id and admin address for the program.
-We have also created a `connection` variable with the help of `cluster` variable which contains the link to devnet RPC.
+We have also created a `connection` variable with the help of the `cluster` variable which contains the link to devnet RPC.

 Now let's write the `getAllStreams` function first which you can find at the very last in the `action/index.js` file.
-It just contains a request to our backend client it takes in the string value of  `pubkey` as parameter in it.
-I have used axios for it we can change the base url in `src/config/index.js`:
+It just contains a request to our backend client it takes in the string value of  `pubkey` as a parameter in it.
+I have used the axios package for it we can change the base URL in `src/config/index.js`:

 ```js
 import axios from "axios";